cs50/ide50-deb/ide50/files/home/ubuntu/workspace/README.md

 1. Take a screenshot

+2. Find out the version you are running by typing `version50` in the Console below or click the `CS50` button in the top-right of the workspace.

-2. Upload the screenshot to http://imgur.com
+3. Upload the screenshot to http://imgur.com

-3. File a bug report at the following URL, being as detailed as possible!
+4. File a bug report at the following URL, being as detailed as possible!

 *** Bug Report URL: http://bit.ly/cs50-ide-bug-report ***